Share this

 - Are we collecting employee engagement insights?

 As you can imagine, I can sit here and list out an endless list of questions that a CEO or Chief Culture Officer may ask when considering how to improve culture in a business.
+These inquiries range from assessing the autonomy granted to the workers to understanding the feelings of employees based on monitoring the effectiveness of implemented programs through survey results.

 Remember that Givers Gain Immensely